pineblade/pineblade/README.md

 ![inject-1.png](docs%2Fimg%2Freadme-snaps%2Finject-1.png)

-## Special `${}` Variable variables syntax.
+## Special `server` function.

-You probably know the PHP Variable variables syntax, right?
-Here we use this syntax to resolve expressions server-side!!!
+This is function allows you to evaluate expressions server-side!

 You can easily switch client-side and server side contexts with this special syntax.
 All expressions return a promise, so you need to wait them with the `@` operator, wait using the Promise `->then()` method.